The effects of a rights of passage programme on adolescent boys

 Our objectives were to assess the efficacy of Journeyman UK in the context of the Rites of Passage Adventure Weekend we run annually, and get a quantitative assessment of our subjective experience of the program’s success in improving the participants’ wellbeing, emotional intelligence, self-awareness and agency – focussing on positive masculinity.
 An aid to help them with guided reflection of themselves, and changes that may have occurred during the weekend.

-Using the Wilcoxon Signed Rank Test it was found that the camp had a positive effect on the boys perceived wellbeing, emotional intelligence, self-awareness and agency to a significance level of 0.05.
+Using the Wilcoxon Signed Rank Test it was found that the camp had a positive effect on the boys perceived wellbeing, emotional intelligence, self-awareness and agency to a significance level of 0.05 [Edit: in other words, the change in mental wellbeing was statistically significant].

 We can conclude that the camp is effective in reaching Journeyman UK’s objectives.
 There were some anomalies in the data collected where the scores decreased, this may indicate an increase of self-awareness during the weekend.